cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

   webpackAliases: {
     moment: '../node_modules/moment',
   },

-  /* The mono repo package directory.
-If this is found aliases will be setup for the mono repo packages by default.
-   * Defaults to the packages directory from the root dir.
-   */
-  monoRepoPackageDir: '../packages',

   /* The actual parced package.json file.
 May need to change this if you have a non-standard package.json path.
    * Defaults to the root dir package.json